 "Shall Woman's Voice Be Hushed?'
 Laura Smith Haviland in Abolitionist Women's History," Michigan Historical Review (winter 2013).
-(Awarded the Dorothy Schweider best article prize for the best article by the Midwestern History Association)
+(Awarded the Dorothy Schweider best article prize.)

 "The Long Arm of the South?"
 The Western Historical Quarterly (autumn 2012).

 "Showplace of the Cherokee Nation': Race and the Making of a Southern House Museum," The Public Historian (fall 2011).